pitt-crc/keystone-web/README.md

 The frontend web interface for the Keystone allocation management dashboard.

+## Resources

+- [Keystone-API](): Backend REST API for managing HPC allocations and resources.
+- [Keystone-Web](): Website frontend for HPC administration and self-service.
+- [Keystone-Docs](): Documentation for the Keystone project and its components.

 ## Installation

 To install the Keystone web interface, choose from one of the following options.